Taylor Swift mania sweeps Tokyo for sold-out concerts, with all eyes on return trip to Super Bowl | KRDO

 Taylor Swift mania sweeps Tokyo for sold-out concerts, with all eyes on return trip to Super Bowl

 Tokyo (CNN) — Long lines in snowy weather to buy merchandise days in advance.
-Hordes of fans, some from other countries, filling up the 55,000-seat Tokyo Dome.
+Hordes of fans, some from other countries, filling up the 55,000-seat Tokyo Dome, excitedly swapping homemade bracelets.
 People around the world feverishly calculating time zones and watching online flight trackers.

 “What we’ve seen with the Taylor Swift tour is something that we’ve not really seen before,” said Richard Clarke, an analyst at investment firm Bernstein.
 “It’s been a very well-timed post-Covid event, a sort of cultural event, everyone seems to want to go to this.”

-This week, she traveled from her home in Fukuoka, in southwestern Japan, to Tokyo for the concert – for which she has bought tickets to all four nights.
-She, like many fans, has planned four different outfits for each night, corresponding to certain albums or “eras” by Swift.

-To date, she has attended more than 20 concerts in eight cities – and is already planning future trips to Germany, Austria and the Netherlands to attend Swift’s shows there.

-“It’s been such a popular tour that people have found that their home markets are often sold out, and therefore have begun to travel to other markets to try and find tickets,” said Clarke.
+“It’s been such a popular tour that people have found that their home markets are often sold out, and therefore have begun to travel to other markets to try and find tickets,” he added.
 “I’m sure that’s going to be the case with Asia as well.”

+Two fans at the Tokyo Dome on Wednesday said they’d traveled from New Zealand for the concert.
+“We tried to get tickets to Taylor Swift in Australia, but we just could not, it was two weeks of pressing the refresh button, trying to get tickets, couldn’t get tickets, and (my friend) said, let’s try for Japan,” one said.

 Then there’s the question of whether Swift will make it back to Las Vegas in time for Super Bowl Sunday, given the long-haul flight and large time difference – prompting fans around the world to draw up spreadsheets, timelines and even PowerPoint presentations to track her journey.